ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.help_prompt.grid(row=1, column=0, padx=20, pady=10)
 ```

-A command or event is simply a function we declare, that will get called upon interaction with our object.
+A command or event is simply a function we declare that will get called upon interaction with our object.
 The Help button would be associated with the following event:

 ##### **Code**
 ```Python